-3 Probiotics Side Effects that People Seem to Never Talk about
+3 Probiotics & Prebiotic Side Effects that Aren’t Well-Known

 If you search online, people seem to be praising probiotics for being the next best thing right after sliced bread.

 And even though quality probiotic supplements and fermented foods are actually pretty great for the majority of people...

 ...There are still some - although extremely rare - side effects associated with certain strains and/or people who have some underlying or known medical conditions that change the bodily response to the bacterial intake.

 Many strains of probiotics are associated with reduced rate of constipation, leaky gut, and overall improved gut health and flora.